sparkflows/sparkflows-docs/docs/quick-start/02-create-workflow.rst

 The steps involved in creating a workflow are:

-- *Go to Application Page where you want to create workflow*
+- *Go to Application Page where you want to create the workflow*
 - *Go to Workflow Listings Page*
 - *Click on Create New Workflow to go to the Workflow Designer Page*
 - *Click on the nodes on the LHS to create them in the Workflow Canvas*